domin568/BSDM-File-Format/README.md

 # BSDM file format project
 BSDM is image file format that uses LZW coding to compress image data.
-Format uses only 32 colors
+Format uses only 32 colors.
 - Dedicated 32 colors 24 bit (generated using Median Cut)
 - Default 32 colors, 2 bits for R, 2 bits for G, 1 bit for B